Qiskit/RFCs/text/####-error-mitigation.md

 The changes needed in Qiskit to implement error mitigation would require changes in the `assemble` function.
 `assemble` would detect that the user requires error mitigation and replace each circuit by several circuits, one for each stretch factor.
 The `experiments` in the resulting `qobj` would have an entry in the header that specifies the stretch factor.
-For example, the `qobj` for two circuits (`circA` and `circB`) to be run with error mitigation with three stretch factors would look like
+For example, the `qobj` for two circuits (`circA` and `circB`) to be run with error mitigation with three stretch factors would include six experiments, four of which would look like
 ```
 print(qobj.experiments[0])
 {